sauchak/succulent_app/README.md

 <img src="https://i.imgur.com/NHf3N6q.png" width="250px"/>

 Inspiration for this came to me when my succulents bloomed and it destroyed my mind.
-So I decided on a narrative of an anthrompomorphic succulent plant confused about its existence and its purpose.
+So I decided on a narrative of an anthropomorphic succulent plant confused about its existence and its purpose.
 This is for Succulents exists to help out those succulents who ask these questions.

 ___